 What is the Ultimate Success Secret?
 Drum roll please.
 The Ultimate Success Secret is….

-Yes, the ultimate success secret is to establish and use a team of experts.
+Yes, the ultimate success secret is to establish and use a strategy team.

-Now, this team can be called by a number of different names including expert team, inner circle, leadership group, strategy team and advisory board.
+Now, this team can be called by a number of different names including expert team, inner circle, leadership group and advisory board.

 Best-selling author, Napoleon Hill, popularised the concept of the mastermind, which is a another name by which this team can be called.
-For the sake of simplicity, I will refer to the team mainly as an expert team.
+For the sake of simplicity, I will refer to the team mainly as a strategy team.
 It doesn’t matter which term you use, but it is important to understand the team’s definition and purpose.

 Members of the team perform several core tasks, which include: